Tearsheet

 Capital Expenditures

-• Expected capital expenditures for fiscal year 2025 are projected to range between $190 million and $210 million.
+• Expected capital expenditures for fiscal year 2025 were projected to range between $190 million and $210 million, supporting the opening of as many as 25 new restaurants across its brand portfolio including The Cheesecake Factory, North Italia, Flower Child, and other Fox Restaurant Concepts.

 Better Bets vs. Cheesecake Factory (CAKE)